JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 ```

 Note that although `GroupedDataFrame` is iterable and indexable it is not an
 `AbstractVector`.
-For this reason currently it was designed that it does not
+For this reason currently it was decided that it does not
 support `map` nor broadcasting (to allow for making a decision in the future
 what result type they should produce).
 To apply a function to all groups of a
 data frame and get a vector of results either use a comprehension or `collect`